 Multiple data sources are used in this study.
 Table A-2 contains a summary of all data sources, and the specific years of data used for population composition and healthyaging indicators.
-Estimates of community-level indicators of physical/mental health, chronic disease prevalence, access to care, wellness and prevention health behaviors, service utilization, and nutrition and diet were derived from two major data sources: the Medicare Master Beneficiary Summary File (2016-2017) and the Behavioral Risk Factor Surveillance System (2012-2018).
-Population composition measures were drawn from the Five-Year American Community Survey (2014-2018) produced by the U.S. Census Bureau.
-These major data sources, and other data sources used for other community, safety, and economic variables, are described below.
+Estimates of community-level indicators of physical/mental health, chronic disease prevalence, access to care, wellness and prevention health behaviors, service utilization, and nutrition and diet were derived from two major data sources: the Medicare Master Beneficiary Summary File (2020-2021) and the Behavioral Risk Factor Surveillance System (2020-2021).
+Population composition measures were drawn from the Five-Year American Community Survey (2018-2022) produced by the U.S. Census Bureau.
+These major data sources, and other data sources used for indicators representing safety, economic, and wellness variables are described below.